Conference: Youth Work – The lessons from the crisis

 The crisis is not over yet and we are all still evaluating how to move forward, therefore this is just the right moment to exchange our ideas, our best practices and to discuss how to create a sustainable and modern new path for the youth work in our communities and in Europe!

 This project is financed by the Erasmus+ Youth Programme.

 Accommodation and food

+This project is financed by the participating National Agencies (NAs) of the Erasmus+ Youth in Action Programme.
 The participation fee varies from country to country.
-Please contact your NA to learn more about the participation fee for participants from your country.
+Please contact your National Agency or SALTO Resource Centre (SALTO) to learn more about the participation fee for participants from your country.

 For additional information please: Download the Application form